austinchabaud/BookCards/README.md

-Used Google Books API to sort books into cards using React
+## Used Google Books API to sort books into cards
+## using React.
+I created this project

+## **What it does**
-Able to search and sort books by oldest and newest published date
+### This app allows you to search and sort any book by oldest and newest published date using the googl books api.